Ramsgate: Arts and local media

-The Gallery IOTA (Isle Of Thanet Arts) was based on the towns west cliff but is now on the harbour front.
+The Gallery IOTA (Isle Of Thanet Arts) was based on the town's west cliff but is now on the harbour front.

 Ramsgate Maritime Museum near the harbour quayside has exhibits showing the evolution of Ramsgate Harbour and east Kent maritime history.
-The Museum Building featured in the 2018 romantic comedy Juliet, Naked as the fictional Sandcliff Museum where the film's star Annie Platt (Rose Bryne) works.
-The King's Theatre is situated near the town centre and offers shows, community events and a seniors' club every Monday.
+The Museum Building featured in the 2018 romantic comedy Juliet, Naked as the fictional Sandcliff Museum where the film's star Annie Platt (Rose Byrne) works.
+The King's Theatre, near the town centre, offers shows, community events and a seniors' club every Monday.
 Talks on Ramsgate's history are frequently held there.

 Ramsgate has two paid-for newspapers, the Isle of Thanet Gazette and Thanet Times, both of which are owned by Northcliffe Media.
 Free newspapers covering the town include the Thanet Extra, part of the KM Group; and yourthanet, belonging to KOS Media.

+Local news and television programmes are provided by BBC South East & ITV Meridian.
+Television signals are received from the Dover TV transmitter and the local relay transmitter situated in the town centre.

-The local radio stations are KMFM Thanet, owned by the KM Group, community radio station Academy FM (Thanet), and the county-wide stations Heart Kent, Gold and BBC Radio Kent.
+The local radio stations are KMFM Thanet, owned by the KM Group, community radio station Academy FM (Thanet), and the county-wide stations Heart South, Gold and BBC Radio Kent.
 Thanet Community Radio (TCR) offers an online arts- and features-based service for Thanet District and the surrounding area where people can listen to podcasts of local interest.
 The service works closely with Dover Community Radio.